pnsn/station_metrics/station_metrics/metrics/station_metrics.md

   0.075 - 15 Hz.
 Metrics with `bp` in their name use the bandpass; the rest use the highpass.

-## August 2026 changes
+## September 2026 changes

 * Processing order changed.
-Slicing to the analysis window now happens after filtering rather than before, so filter and integration transients land in the discarded padding.
+Slicing to the analysis window now happens after filtering rather than before, so filter and integration edge effects land in the discarded padding.
 * `dcrequest_pctavailable`, `dcrequest_ngaps`, `dcrequest_segmentshort` and
   `dcrequest_segmentlong` are now measured over the clean hour rather than the